tunguski/angular-boostrapize-maven-site/README.md

 | **Javadocs**             | Actually doesn't work.
 Should be styled as site.            |
 | **Reports**              |                                                             |
 |                          | **D3 page map** - graphical display of site                 |

-t's to be done?

-* Improve page header generation
-    * Today it creates only one link from whole breadcrumb
-* In-page anchors are broken
-* Replace anchor based location to path based (HTML5)
-* Javadocs are broken